 Proposed Parksville Aquatic and Recreation Centre

-On July 18, City staff presented Council with a follow up report which included a preliminary site suitability review for three identified sites for consideration as the location of a future aquatic and recreation centre.
-Council received the report for information and will provide staff with direction at a later date.
-In the meantime, please share your ideas on this site and continue to check back for further information.
+In July 2022, City staff presented a report to Council which included a preliminary site suitability review for three identified sites for consideration as the location of a future aquatic centre.
+The report was received for information.

 For the past twenty years, there has been considerable discussion about the need for a new swimming pool and more indoor recreational and community space in the Oceanside region.
 The concept for construction of a new swimming pool in Parksville arose from the Mayor’s Roundtable event and community engagement sessions in 2019.
 Through in-person meetings and resident surveys, Council determined five strategic priority areas for their term of office.
 Recreation and economic development were identified as two of the key priorities approved in the 2019-2022 strategic plan.